Azure/azure-sdk-for-c-arduino/examples/Azure_IoT_Adu_ESP32/readme.md

 ### What is Covered

 - Configuration instructions for the Arduino IDE to compile a sample using the [Azure SDK for Embedded C](https://github.com/Azure/azure-sdk-for-c).
+- Setting up and configuring the necessary services for the scenario.
-- Configuration, build, and run instructions for the IoT Hub telemetry sample.
+- Configuration, build, and run instructions for the IoT ADU sample.

 _The following was run on Windows 10 and Ubuntu Desktop 20.04 environments, with Arduino IDE 1.8.15 and ESP32 board library version 1.0.6._